charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 | Average pixels [min;max]     | 121 [110;143] | 204 [158;226] | 25 [14;50] |
 | Average percentage ± standard deviation     | 35% ± 2% | 58% ± 3%  | 7% ± 3% |

-Table: Made-up example to illustrate the *total per categories* approach [^80back]
+Table: Made-up example to illustrate the *total per categories* approach

+note [^80back]

 *bpb: No reference.
 I litterally made this up,  it sucks?*

- [^80back]: Details of calculations can be found at: https://docs.google.com/spreadsheets/d/1wsm0-X5-pJ_I7J7nduWE_dmiOVWgSUyyo-51t58C8Vo/edit#gid=436596527
+ [^80back]: Details of calculations can be found at https://docs.google.com/spreadsheets/d/1wsm0-X5-pJ_I7J7nduWE_dmiOVWgSUyyo-51t58C8Vo/edit#gid=436596527

 / **Pixel stack methods**/
 Finer methods imply to make calculations for each cell, in all the considered maps (as in, superposing all maps, and making calculation for the column of corresponding cells).
 For raster data, this technique of *column of cells* is referred to as **pixel stack** (bpb: reference for this term ?
 Not found in Pontius articles nor R/raster package reference...?
 TODO).
 To summarize agreement between runs in a single number, the measures suggested in \ref{sec:comp_map_many} can be aggregated.
 For example, the average SDI would give an indication of the consistency of the runs.
 However, these overall average do not give any indications on spatial patterns.